top of page

 11. Final Takeaway

-When in doubt, use the official TSA “What Can I Bring?” tool or the MyTSA mobile app before leaving home.
+Check the TSA “What Can I Bring?” tool or the MyTSA app before leaving home.

 bottom of page